Principal-led technical leadership

 Read the full Why page →

-A Fit Check when the picture still needs shape; the IT Risk & Roadmap Brief when leadership wants a structured risk and roadmap view.
-Program and builder work usually follow once direction is explicit.
+Fit Check when the picture still needs shape.
+IT Risk & Roadmap Brief when leadership wants a written view of risk, priorities, and tradeoffs they can cite in the next quarter.
+Programs and builder work tend to follow once that direction exists.

 • Short qualification with leadership-level context

-• If the fit is right, the next step is scoped from there
+• If the fit is there, the next step is scoped from what you already said

 What we’ll ask first

-The intake covers company size, how support is organized, engineering capacity, primary pressure, and timing—plus how you want to start (Fit Check, Brief, or builder-focused conversation).
+The intake asks company size, how support is organized, engineering capacity, what is hurting now, and timing - plus whether you want to start with a Fit Check, a Brief, or a builder-focused thread.

 The form lives on the contact page so submissions can be verified and routed reliably.